European Union

 Children per mother (CPM)

-The number of children per mother (CPM) in the the EU stood at 2.10 in 2023, showing little change compared to 2022.
-Over the past five years, this figure has remained quite steady, averaging 2.12.
-Currently, the CPM is nearly identical to the 2010s baseline of 2.10, indicating a consistent long-term trend.
+The number of children per mother in the the EU stood at 2.10 in 2023, showing little change compared to 2022.
+Over the last five years, this figure has remained fairly steady, averaging 2.12.
+When compared to the 2010s baseline of 2.10, the current rate remains close to this longer-term average.

 No data found for country code xxx.